re-data/re-data/docs/docs/reference/metrics/base_metrics.md

 # Base metrics

 Base metrics are computed for all monitored tables.
-If you would rather not computed some of them it's easy to change base metrics list via `re_data:metrics_base` variable.
+If you would rather not compute some of them it's easy to change the base metrics list via the `re_data:metrics_base` variable.

 ```csv title="Sample table for example metrics"
 __      title               rental_rate	rating      created_at